-Everyone talks about Clearing and what happens if you have to go through Clearing like it’s some sort of dreaded thing.
-But Clearing is far from something to be worried about.
+Everyone talks about Clearing and what happens if you have to apply through Clearing like it’s some sort of dreaded thing.
+But it is far from something to be worried about.
 Okay so you don’t get an offer from one of your choices, that is fine.
 Clearing gives you so many other options and we’ve got some tips on what to do in this situation.

 Clearing is a way for colleges and Universities to offer places they still have on their courses.
 There is no guarantee to what courses will have spaces year after year and how many spaces there will be.
 You can use clearing if you’re applying late, if you didn’t receive any offers, if you didn’t meet the conditions of offers and if you decline your place.